-- Arts programming examples may have occurred before the organization received nonprofit, tax-exempt status. - If arts programming was suspended due to the pandemic, you may include examples that occurred in 2018 or 2019 to meet the five-year requirement.
-Do not include examples prior to 2018. - Virtual programming is acceptable. - Organizations that previously operated as a program of another institution may include arts programming carried out while part of that institution.
+- Arts programming examples may have occurred before the organization received nonprofit, tax-exempt status. - Examples are not required to have taken place during consecutive years.
+If arts programming was suspended due to the pandemic, you may include examples that occurred in 2018 or 2019 to meet the five-year requirement.
+Do not include examples from prior to 2018. - Virtual programming is acceptable. - Organizations that previously operated as a program of another institution may include arts programming carried out while part of that institution.